rapidsai/docker/contributing.md

 ## Building the Docker Images

-See the [_Building the Images_](readme.md#Building-the-Images) section in the `readme.md` for details on how to build the compiled Dockerfiles.
+See the [_Building Images_](readme.md#Building-Images) section in the `readme.md` for details on how to build the compiled Dockerfiles.
 Replace the `generated-dockerfiles` folder with the `build` folder to build images compiled locally.

 ## Adding a new Repo to Devel Images